NateEag/how-i-code/drafts/triaging-issues.rst

 ..
 TODO Move below paragraph to overall 'issue management' essay?

-When a program `surprises someone </software-surprises.html>`__, the development team should respond to it.
+When a program `surprises someone </software-surprises.html>`__, the project team should respond to it.

+..
+TOD Hyperlink to the not-yet-written 'listening' fundamental skills essay.

+Feedback triage is the act of converting user feedback into problem statements, prioritizing problems relative to one another, resolving problems in the prioritized order, and communicating clearly and promptly with the user throughout the process.

+Issue triage is a business-critical function and should be the top priority for any team that supports live software. `Caring for users
+</caring-for-users.html>`__ is the point of making software, and it is what
+sustainable software businesses get paid to do.

+It requires the whole team to work together well, and that each team member understand their role on the team.

+..
+TODO Find a less ridiculous title than 'technical supporter'.

+A technical supporter is someone who handles communication with users, creates problem statements, and solves problems, but who does so without changing code (in more formal environments).

+A developer may do

-Triage is taking the inbound user problem reports, figuring out how to resolve the user's problem, doing any internal bookkeeping to get the team started on necessary actions, then letting the user know what's happening.
+to user complaints and questions, `understanding their problem is </understanding-problems.html>`__, coming up with a solution to the problem, doing the internal bookkeeping to get the team started on corrective actions, and keeping the user up-to-date on the process.

 Issue triage is the process of receiving user feedback, determining the problem's severity, scope into well-defined, units of work in the project task database entries.

-Issue triage is a business-critical function and should be the top priority for any team that supports live software.
+There is a distinction between feedback and problems.
+Feedback is an initial communication from an end user.
+A problem is are clear descriptions of deficiencies

 Software is only useful when it `helps users </caring-for-users.html>`__.
 By definition any untriaged issue could be a hard blocker for all current users,